My handy guide outlines how to get a refund from Ryanair, if you booked directly on the Ryanair website, or if you booked via a travel agency.

 You are only entitled to a refund from Ryanair, or any airline for that matter, if your flight is cancelled.
-Ryanair is still operating flights to countries where there are travel restrictions in place.
-Certain countries require visitors to present a negative Covid-19 test on arrival, while others demand that you quarantine for 14 days – these are not grounds for a refund.
-If you choose not to travel because of these travel restrictions, or because the government are advising that you should not travel, you are not entitled to a refund.
+If you choose not to travel because the government are advising that you should not travel, or for personal reasons, you are not entitled to a refund.

 If you do not wish to travel overseas and your flight is still operating, you may be able to claim on your travel insurance policy if you have government advisory included, or if you have travel disruption cover.
 This will need to be checked with your travel insurance provider.

 If your flight has been cancelled and you have booked with Ryanair.com or via the Ryanair app, you can apply for a refund online.
 You may have received notification of the flight cancellation via email, and you may have been offered a voucher, however, if your flight is cancelled you can apply for a refund using this link:

 What if I received a voucher instead of a refund?

 Ryanair may still send you a voucher even if you have applied for a refund.
 Vouchers are quicker and easier to process and Ryanair will hope you will accept the voucher.

 However, if you don’t want to accept the voucher, you can redeem your voucher for a cash refund, by submitting your booking details below – note this is only for customers who booked directly on Ryanair.com or via the Ryanair App.

 What should I do if I booked my Ryanair flight via a travel agency or an online travel website?